pikvm/pikvm/pages/building_os.md

 10. To change the root password use command `passwd` via SSH or webterm.
 To change Pi-KVM web password use `kvmd-htpasswd set admin`.
 As indicated on the login screen use `rw` to make the root filesystem writable, before issuing these commands.
 After making changes, make sure to run the command `ro`.

+11. Important **note for HDMI-USB dongle** users only.
+Because of this, many video capture devices tell the server's video card that the HDMI cable is supposedly disconnected.
+This may lead to the fact that if you boot the server without an active stream, the server will not detect your capture card.
+This is easy to fix:
+    * Switch filesystem to RW-mode:
+      ```
+      # rw
+      ```
+    * Edit file `/etc/kvmd/override.yaml` and add these lines:
+      ```yaml
+      kvmd:
+          streamer:
+              forever: true
+      ```
+    * Restart KVMD:
+      ```
+      # systemctl restart kvmd
+      ```

-11. **27.08.2020 note about systemd**: the latest version of Arch Linux has a slightly broken systemd.
+12. **27.08.2020 note about systemd**: the latest version of Arch Linux has a slightly broken systemd.
 The problem is that SSH to the Pi-KVM host may not work the first time, but the second or third.
 The Pi-KVM build environment contains a workaround for this problem: in the file `/etc/pam.d/system-login` line `-session   optional   pam_systemd.so` is commented.
 This does not have any negative impact on the PI-KVM functionality, but if you want to, after fixing the systemd (in a couple of months with the next update), you can uncomment this line.

 If you have any problems or questions, contact us using Discord: https://discord.gg/bpmXfz5